djbpitt/collatexInstallation/collatex-installation.md

     pip install python-levenshtein

-***N.B. for Mac users:** You may get a popup window telling you that you require the command-line developer tools.
+<em>**N.B. for Mac users:** You may get a popup window telling you that you require the command-line developer tools.
 If you get this window, choose 'Install'.
-When the installation is finished, run the command again.*
+When the installation is finished, run the command again.</em>

 <!--